Articles, Op-Eds, and Book Chapters

-How to Survive Your First Semester of Grad School.
+What to Do in Your First Semester of Graduate School.
 Ideas on Fire.
 August 18, 2016.

-How to Have a Happy, Productive Travel Season.
+How to Have a Happy, Productive Academic Travel Season.
 Ideas on Fire.
 June 23, 2016.

 The Best Podcasts for Interdisciplinary Academics.
 Ideas on Fire.
 May 11, 2016.

-How to Trim Down an Article that is Too Long.
+How to Trim Down a Manuscript to Meet a Word Limit.
 Ideas on Fire.
 April 21, 2016.

 Peer-Reviewed Articles & Chapters

-“Queering and Cripping the End of the World: Disability, Sex, and Zombies in The Walking Dead.”
-Zombies and Sexuality.
-Eds.
-Shaka McGlotten and Steve Jones.
+“Queering and Cripping the End of the World: Disability, Sex, and Race in The Walking Dead.”
+In Zombies and Sexuality: Essays on Desire and the Living Dead, edited by Shaka McGlotten and Steve Jones, 106–22.
 Jefferson, NC: McFarland, 2014.
-106–22.

 “Securing Blood: PEPFAR and Neoliberal War.”
 Social Text: Periscope.
 Special Issue on “War, Economy, Labor, and Life” (June 2013).